PatMulligan/nostrchat/README.md

 By clicking _Publish_, a `kind: 30019` event will be sent to the defined relays containing all the information about your custom Marketplace.
 On the left drawer, a button with _Copy Naddr_ will show up.
 ![copy naddr](https://i.imgur.com/VuNIMVf.png)

-You can then share your Marketplace, with the merchants and relays, banner, and style by using that Nostr identifier.
+You can then share your Marketplace, with the nostraccts and relays, banner, and style by using that Nostr identifier.
 The URL for the marketplace will be for example: `https://legend.lnbits.com/nostrmarket/market?naddr=naddr1qqfy6ctjddjhgurvv93k....`, you need to include the URL parameter `naddr=<your naddr>`.
 When a user visits that URL, the client will get the `30019` event and configure the Marketplace to what you defined.
-In the example bellow, a couple of merchants, relays, `autumn` theme, name (_Veggies Market_) and a header banner:
+In the example bellow, a couple of nostraccts, relays, `autumn` theme, name (_Veggies Market_) and a header banner:
 ![final](https://i.imgur.com/EYG7vYS.png)

 The nostr event is a replaceable event, so you can change it to what you like and publish a new one to replace a previous one.
-For example adding a new merchant, or remove, change theme, add more relays,e tc...
+For example adding a new nostracct, or remove, change theme, add more relays,e tc...

 ## Troubleshoot